VixtraTec/vx-business-card-reader/README.md

 ## Prerequisites

 - Go 1.21 or higher
-- AWS Account with DynamoDB access
+- AWS Account with DynamoDB and S3 access
 - Google Cloud Account with Gemini API access

 ## Setup